advocations/skype/Skype/AppSDK/SkypeForBusinessAppSDK.md

 ## Licensing

-_The licensing model for the SDK is still to be determined.
-Your suggestions are encouraged._

-Currently, the SDK can be used to participate in conversations where at least one of the participants is a licensed user of Skype for Business.
+The SDK can be used to participate in conversations where at least one of the participants is a licensed user of Skype for Business.
-We may consider other models if appropriate, for example, models based on usage.